Film / The Legend of Frenchie King

 - Breaking the Fourth Wall: Maria winks at the camera at the end.

 - Bullet Dancing: Maria does this to Louise in the bar, and the latter retaliates by showing off her accuracy and shooting the gun off Maria's hands.
-Later Louise does this to the Sarrazin brothers as a form of torture to make them spill the location of the oil well.
+Later Louise does this to the Sarrazin brothers as a form of torture to make them spill Little P. ranch's secret.

 - Butt Monkey: Mainly the sheriff and Maria's brothers, but also, unexpectedly, Maria herself, as she seems to find herself on the receiving end of Louise's humiliation much more than vice-versa.

 - Calling Card: Louise likes to leave white flowers in the scenes of her crimes (preferably pinned on her wanted posters too).